 - As long as I respect my timeboxes and break times, I am not really getting very tired during the day.

-How about Facebook and the news?
-Reserve a timebox especially for surfing the web, chatting on Facebook, or reading the news.
+If you want to lose yourself in Cyberspace, reserve a timebox specifically for surfing the web, chatting on Facebook, or reading the news.
 Just keep in mind that this is a normal timebox as well.
-Set your countdown to 30 minutes, and when it goes off, get up and away from your computer.
+Set your countdown timer, and when it goes off, get up and away from your computer.

 You have to respect your timeboxes if you want to be successful with this method.
 Do you need more than one time interval for socializing on the net?
 Well, give it another timebox later during the day.

 My timebox is over.
 Bye.

 1. As mentioned in an earlier version of this post, there used to be a free e-book, The Pommodoro Technique, version 1.3, 15 June 2007, licensed under Creative Commons (CC BY-NC-ND 3.0).
 This free version hasn’t been available on Cirillo’s website for quite a while.
 I recommend getting the most current version.
 As of today, the old version is still available via the Wikipedia article (scroll down to the references to find the PDF).

 2. For earlier versions of Windows, see the Free Countdown Timer.

 10 simple actions that can double your productivity